gerbreown1/tricare_book/chapters/about_author.md

 long time to return or it never returns.
 2. By fax @ + 1 608-301-2251.
 3. By Tricare's on-line web site.
 This allows you to send up to 3 files of 5 mb or less at a time.
-There was a time that I submitted 3 files that were each less than 5mb but the total was more than 5mb and then I received a message that there were no attachments so I resent them as individual messages.
+There was a time that I submitted 3 files that were each less than 5mb but the total was more than 5mb and then I received a message that there were no attachments so I had to resend them as individual messages.

 My scanner software has an option to create multi-page files in either PDF or TIFF formats.
 Tricare's security software turned the TIFF file all BLACK so they were no longer readable, but the PDF file went through OK.
 Using this multi-page feature allows me to send more than 3 documents at a time as long as the total file size is less than 5mb.

 Tricare seems to be very picky on all claims that are submitted so make sure that all “i”s are dotted and all “t”s are crossed and all